replit/codemirror-indentation-markers/README.md

     String that determines how far the indentation markers extend. `"fullScope"` indicates that the markers extend down the full height of a scope.
 With the `"codeOnly"` option, indentation markers terminate at the last nonempty line in a scope.
 Defaults to `"fullScope"`.

+- `thickness`

+    Integer that determines the thickness in pixels of the indentation markers.
+Defaults to `1`.

+- `colors`

+    Object that determines the colors of the indentation markers.

+    - `light`

+        String that determines the color of the markers when the editor has a light theme.
+Defaults to `#F0F1F2`.

+    - `dark`

+        String that determines the color of the markers when the editor has a dark theme.
+Defaults to `#2B3245`.

+    - `activeLight`

+        String that determines the color of the active block marker when the editor has a light theme.
+Only applies if `highlightActiveBlock` is `true`.
+Defaults to `#E4E5E6`.

+    - `activeDark`

+        String that determines the color of the active block marker when the editor has a dark theme.
+Only applies if `highlightActiveBlock` is `true`.
+Defaults to `#3C445C`.

 #### Example

 ```ts